Aliens

 For Collect Art Fair 2022, Townsend collaborated with Sally Whyman, curator of vascular plants at the Welsh National Herbarium, National Museum Cardiff.
 In the Aliens series, they brought to life the historic scientific work and personal stories of botanists whose pressed collections of non-native plants, introduced by humans, are held in the Welsh National Herbarium.

-Although the museum’s public galleries had reopened, the research collections remained closed due to ongoing COVID restrictions.
-The collaboration was conducted remotely via email, and the specimens were digitally scanned, giving Townsend access to the collections from a distance.
+Although the museum’s public galleries had reopened, the research collections remained closed due to COVID-19 restrictions.
+The collaboration took place remotely via email, with the specimens digitally scanned, giving Townsend access to the collections from a distance.

-Using beeswax harvested from hives on the museum roof, Townsend created three-dimensional, lifelike representations of the flat pressed specimens, employing historical wax botanical sculpting techniques.
+Using beeswax harvested from hives on the museum’s roof, Townsend created three-dimensional representations of the pressed specimens, employing historical wax botanical sculpting techniques.
 Each sculpture was mounted on custom stainless steel plates with epoxy-printed collector data labels, echoing the original herbarium sheets while juxtaposing historic and contemporary materials.

 Aliens 1956